sigmdel/lazmacropad/README.md

 ## 1. Description

 This project describes a simple macro keypad serially connected to a computer.
-The keypad is continuously scanned by a microcontroller (an Arduino Nano) which transmits a single letter string or *message* ('0', '1', ...) when a key on the pad is pressed.
+The keypad is continuously scanned by a microcontroller which transmits a single letter string or *message* ('0', '1', ...) when a key on the pad is pressed.
 These *messages* are translated into *macros* by *lazmacropad* Lazarus/Free Pascal program running in the background.
 When the macro is a string it is copied to the system clipboard and then an emulated key combination (Ctrl+V, Shift+Insert, or a user-defined custom key combination) is injected into the keyboard event queue of the active application to paste the content of the clipboard.
 Starting with version 0.8.0 it is possible to bypass the clipboard altogether and to inject a macro consisting of an array of keyboard events.

 The Lazarus program also allows for editing, saving and loading macro definitions to suit any number of applications on the desktop.